Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Lifelong Anomaly Detection: Scenarios and evaluation protocols

-In the returned matrix $R$, entries $R_{i, j}$ define the ROC-AUC metric of the model evaluated on task $j$ after learning task $i$.
-This process is elicited in Algorithm \ref{alg:experiments}.
-The matrix $R$ can be used to directly compute lifelong learning metrics, such as backward and forward transfer.
+The matrix $R$ can be used to directly compute lifelong learning metrics, such as backward and forward transfer. {

-We favor ROC-AUC to threshold-dependent metrics such as Precision, Recall, and F-Score, since it allows us to evaluate the model's performance more comprehensively.
-ROC-AUC may be swapped with other metrics of choice.
-Inspired by \cite{diazrodriguez2018dont}, we propose a lifelong variant of ROC-AUC that can properly assess models' performance on all concepts after learning each new concept, instead of on a single concept.
+These metrics allow us to assess model behavior more extensively than standard performance metrics by taking into account the model's performance on different concepts (previous, current, and future). } Inspired by \cite{diazrodriguez2018dont}, we propose a \textbf{Lifelong ROC-AUC} -- a lifelong variant of ROC-AUC that can adequately assess models' performance on all concepts after learning every new concept, instead of models' performance on just a single concept.
 It is defined as: